tagion/actor-studio/README.md

     enum Ctrl {
         STARTING, // The actors is lively
-        ALIVE, /// Send to the ownerTid when the task has been started FAIL, /// This if a something failed other than an exception END, /// Send for the child to the ownerTid when the task ends }
+        ALIVE, /// Send to the ownerTid when the task has been started END, /// Send for the child to the ownerTid when the task ends }

-    enum Msg {
-        // define the type of message your actor should be able to receive..
-    }

     void someSpawnableTask() {